zahrakakavand/Child-Home-Interaction/Fisher Exact Test.md

 | ------------- | ------------- | ------------- | ------------- |------------- |
 |**Number of Failed Tasks**| 0 or 1 or 2 |3 or 4 or 5|6 or 7 or 8| more than 8|

-To calculate the count of users in each rate category we used the following piece of python code:
+First, we need to load the rate data and change their values to the categorical values using the following python code:

 ```
 # 0-1-2, 3-4-5, 6-7-8, more
 Rcategory = []
-print(Rate)
 for i in range(len(Rate)):
     rcat = 16 - Rate[i]
     if rcat == 0 or rcat == 1 or rcat == 2: